 9.45am. (or 1.15pm.)

-- Arrival – saying ‘hello’ to adult who will be greeting child and parent.
+saying ‘hello’ to adult who will be greeting child and parent.
 Hanging up coat on own peg.
-Adult ensures visual timetable is used from start of session.
+Child is encouraged to ‘self-register’ by placing own photo on Puzzle picture.
+Adult ensures visual timetable or object cues are used from start of session.
 Use of PECS and other means of communication are actively planned for and adult language is pitched to match the level of understanding for each child.

 Children follow their visual time tables to do the following activities (but may be in a different order) in groups

-- Circle Time – led by specialist teacher or speech and language therapist – shared attention, listening and language skills as well as social interaction skills in a small group.
+generally led by specialist teacher, speech and language therapist, or occupational therapist – using Attention Autism approach to develop shared attention, listening and language skills as well as social interaction skills in a small group.
 The language/curriculum theme for the week will be explored using songs and simple activities/tasks for the whole group to participate in.

-- Drink and Snack Time – lots of communication and social skills to learn, and Toilet and Washing Hands Time
+lots of communication and social skills to learn, and self-care skills encouraged at Toilet and Washing Hands Time

-Story –led by specialist teacher or speech and language therapist – short, simple story or interactive story with visual aids to help understanding.
+led by specialist teacher, speech and language therapist or occupational therapist – short, simple story or interactive story with visual aids to help understanding.
 Goodbye Song/choosing a song

 Parents return and spend time talking to Puzzle staff about the morning’s activities.
 A home/school book will go between home and Puzzle and, in addition, parents are welcome to ‘phone to speak with any member of staff at the centre.

-When children stay for lunch followed by an afternoon session they will experience a music session and a movement/relaxation session and may also do a cookery or gardening activity.
+When children stay for lunch followed by an afternoon session they will experience a music session and a movement/relaxation session and may also carry out a cookery or gardening activity.